Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks

-In networks with external inputs, periodic inputs to an $O(\sqrt{N} )$ number of neurons effectively entrained the whole network.
+In networks with external inputs, periodic inputs to an $O(\sqrt{N} )$ number of excitatory neurons effectively entrained the whole network.
 As the amplitude of the inputs was increased, the networks underwent a transition from irregular, partially entrained dynamics to regular dynamics synchronous with the input; the transition point again depended on the configuration.
-Unlike the autonomous case, both the direct simulations and the MFT showed configuration-dependent transitions to coherent states for the model with zero-sum synaptic weights.
-Together with the results for the autonomous case, this indicates that the zero-sum manipulation reduces but does not remove configuration dependence from the dynamics.
+Unlike the autonomous case, the application of external inputs induced a transition to a coherent oscillation in the finely-tuned model, indicating that the fine-tuning of the synaptic weights reduces but does not remove the configuration dependence from the network dynamics.
 We also showed numerically that the induced coherent dynamics can be used as media for transmitting information in a state-dependent manner.
-When values were read out from our network, by taking a weighted average of neuronal activities with $O(1/N)$ weighting coefficients, only the coherent dynamics allowed the read-out of $O(1)$ values.

 Furthermore, based on analogy, more biologically realistic networks of spiking neurons are expected to display similar multiscale dynamics.
 Although theoretical prediction of their dynamics is much more computationally demanding and beyond the scope of the current study, we numerically confirmed this hypothesis for networks of LIF neurons.